epic-programmer-guy/url-shortener/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/epic-programmer-guy/url-shortener)](https://goreportcard.com/report/github.com/epic-programmer-guy/url-shortener)

 This is a simple URL shortener using the [Gin](https://github.com/gin-gonic/gin) framework and the [GORM](https://gorm.io/) ORM.
-To make the links as short as reasonably possible only 65536 can be created, meaning that this is not suitable for public websites etc.
+The only way to add links is to use an api endpoint, meaning that this is not suitable for public websites etc.
-Additionally, the only way to add links is to use an api endpoint.
 The addresses are randomly generated.

 To use this project you must add a configuration file as such to the folder in which the binary lies.